Religious backers of abortion rights say God’s on their side

 “Trust in the Lord with all your heart, and lean not on your own understanding,” her favorite proverb says, and she returns to it again and again.
 “He will make your paths straight.”

 She believes God led her here, to a job at the West Alabama Women’s Center, tending to patients who’ve just had abortions.
-“I trust in God,” said Ramona, who asked that her last name not be used because of the volatility America’s abortion debate.
+“I trust in God,” said Ramona, who asked that her last name not be used because of the volatility of America’s abortion debate.

 Out in the parking lot, protesters bellowed at patients arriving for appointments, doing battle against what they regard as a grave sin.